aragon/protocol/docs/4-entry-points/2-controller.md

     - Ensure that the Court has not started yet
     - Ensure that the new proposed start time is in the future
 - **State transitions:**
-    - Update the protocol first term start time
+    - Update the court first term start time

 ### 4.2.5.
 Heartbeat